toddcf/toddcf-author/README.md

 ### Music

-- The Druggist Music:
-  - See if you can adjust the background image alignment.
 - Style hover effects and hyperlink underlines.
   - MAKE ALBUM TITLES UNDERLINED AGAIN.
 - Make artist names h2.
 (PROBLEM: <summary> tag is preventing this.)
 - Make album titles h3.
 - Make song titles h4.

-### Nav

-- Nav links to:
-  - Bonus Content
-  - Novels
-  - Short Stories
-  - About
-  - Contact
-- Drops down when scrolling down (only on long pages).
-- Mobile responsive: Links collapse into icon.
-- Add Nav To:
-  - about.html
-  - bonus.html
-  - contact.html
-  - novels.html
-  - short-stories.html
-  - music-cutm.html
-  - music-druggist.html
+- The Druggist Music:
+  - See if you can adjust the background image alignment.

 ### Mobile Responsiveness: